What to Take to a Nursing Job Interview

 • Breath mints (use before you enter, then dispose).

-• For clinical roles, wear a watch with a second hand if applicable—timing skills are subtly reinforced.
+• For clinical roles, a watch with a second hand if applicable—could signal you’re ready for time-sensitive tasks.

-Why: Practical items minimize excuses and keep you in control.
-A well-assembled folder demonstrates organization and attention to detail—key nursing competencies.
+Why: Practical items minimise excuses and keep you in control.
+A well-assembled folder demonstrates organisation and attention to detail—key nursing competencies.

 Technology for Virtual or Hybrid Interviews